Nobleezenwa/candle-wizard/README.md

 ​	 0 = means any number, any candle (+1 or -1) or is used to denote a ranging trend where applicable

-### Example
+## How to use

+Following the above schema, feel free to define your own custom candle patterns within the *cwiz.py* script.

+Then `import cwiz` into your program as seen in the Test program below.

+## Test

-The following example requires the Python MetaTrader5 library and an MT5 trading account
+The following example requires the Python MetaTrader5 library and an MT5 trading account.
+It will run checks for default patterns already defined within *cwiz.py*.

 ```python
 import cwiz